► Full review of the latest Vauxhall Corsa

 From the Corsa A in 1982 (named the Nova in the UK) right up towards the end of the Corsa E’s life, Vauxhall and Opel sold 13.6m units.
 Even in the fifth-gen Corsa’s twilight years, it still made up 7.8% of B-segment sales in Europe in 2017.

-Opel wants to maintain that it has a decent amount of autonomy when it comes to sorting out its own cars; so the development process has remained at their base of operations in Russelsheim (just outside Frankfurt), and the Corsa will be built at Opel’s Zaragoza facility in Spain, regardless of powertrain.
-That’s not the first time we’ve heard that; at the reveal of the e-208, Program Brand Project Manager Guillaume Clerc told us that the CMP platform is developed by a team within PSA but separate from the brands that will use it, with each brand then making their own adjustments to suit.
+Opel/Vauxhall wants to maintain that it has a decent amount of autonomy when it comes to sorting out its own cars; so the development process has remained at their base of operations in Russelsheim (just outside Frankfurt), and the Corsa is built at Opel’s Zaragoza facility in Spain, regardless of powertrain.
+That’s not the first time we’ve heard that; at the reveal of the e-208, Program Brand Project Manager Guillaume Clerc previously told us that the CMP platform is developed by a team within PSA but separate from the brands that will use it, with each brand then making their own adjustments to suit.

 As for running costs and emissions, ‘all new Corsas have lower CO2 than the best-performing [outgoing] Corsa,’ according to Wanke.

-The new automatic – an eight-speed from PSA complate with the Groupe’s trigger shifter – is incredibly smooth, decisive in gear and comes with steering-mounted paddles as standard.
+The new automatic – an eight-speed from PSA complete with the Groupe’s trigger shifter – is incredibly smooth, decisive in gear and comes with steering-mounted paddles as standard.
 The automatic cars also had a drive mode rocker switch with Eco, Normal, Sport and Manual modes.
 Eco has a coasting function, while Sport increases throttle response and holds onto gears longer.

 Anything about a new Corsa VXR?

 CAR understands that the performance brand hasn’t been killed off and replaced with an underwhelming GSi trim, so VXR fans can relax.
 The name will return, with a Corsa VXR and indeed other models, expected to use hybridisation to performance-enhancing effect.